Thursday, 3 July 2025

 Quite a lot of work has been done on these bikes over the past 2 years and the INDEX PAGE provides links in chronological order of the project so far.

 I have 3 rolling chassis up together - see here - many smaller details - saddles, tanks, steering dampers, steering locks etc have been sorted out and clutches, gearboxes and positive stops for the 3 bikes have been rebuilt.
-The engine of KTT 305 has been completely rebuilt with many new parts and I'm now working on completing the dry build - oil/fuel lines, cables, chains and chainguards etc...
+For the past few months I have been working on completeing the dry build of KTT 305.
+This is now pretty well complete

 During the last 4 years I have posted quite a lot of information and to aid navigation the "Labels" section on the right side of this page lists the various projects.